DKenefake/dkenefake.github.io/_posts/2021-07-16-ChebyFourier.md

 $$S = \sum_{n=1}^\infty a_n cos(nx) = \sum_{n=1}^\infty a_n T_n(cos(x))$$

 However, this polynomial has a recursive identity known as the three-term relation (a common trait shared with all Jacobi polynomials).
 So we can relate the next polynomial in the series with the last with a simple multiplication and subtraction operation.
-We only need to evaluate $cos(x)$ to start the iteration, but we do not need to evaluate special functions the first term.
+We only need to evaluate $cos(x)$ to start the iteration, but we do not need to evaluate special functions after the first term.

 $$y = cos(x)$$

 $$T_1(y) = 1$$

-$$T_2(y) = x$$
+$$T_2(y) = y$$

 $$T_n(y) = 2xT_{n-1}(y) - T_{n-2}(y)$$